Nick8415/Nick8415/README.md

     </p>
   <p> The ancient indo europeans originated in caucaus moutain range and moved to north forrest steppes of Eurasia (modern-day Ukraine)<br>

-    Theyre very important because they influenced European, indian and Middle Eastern cultures; almost all modern languages can be linked to the Indo-European peoples, even China shares words
+    Theyre very important because they influenced European, indian and Middle Eastern cultures; almost all modern languages can be linked to the Indo-European peoples, even China shares words from these ancient peoples.
     </p>
 </body>